Ownership & Transferability of DOTs (Digital Ownership Tokens)

 Cannot be resold or used in any form of external trading activity.

-This structure keeps the focus on rewarding genuine engagement within the project.
+This structure keeps the focus on recognizing genuine engagement within the project.

-All privileges and rewards attached to a DOT belong exclusively to the original holder.
+All privileges and perks attached to a DOT belong exclusively to the original holder.

 -